 How to access the foodbank

 There is a foodbank on each Swinburne campus.
 It's free and you don't need to make an appointment.
-Simply visit the housing and financial adviser on your campus.
+Simply visit Health and Wellbeing on your campus.

 Other financial help

 The foodbank is for times of exceptional hardship and should not be used regularly.
 If you find you are often struggling to afford to buy food, you may be directed to see a student equity adviser to get budgeting advice, or to a welfare agency such as the Salvos for extra support.

 Swinburne also offers a range of other financial support options, such as grants, loans and health and travel concessions.